How can I reduce the size of my images to improve the performance of my Webflow website?

 2.2.
 Image compression

 Use online image compression tools or image editing software to reduce the size of your visuals without significantly compromising their quality.
-These tools apply compression techniques that eliminate unnecessary data and reduce file sizes while maintaining a satisfactory visual appearance.
+These tools apply compression techniques that eliminate unnecessary data and reduce file size while maintaining a satisfactory visual appearance.

 3. Optimizing visuals in Webflow